GEO3130 : Mapping the City

 Outline Of Syllabus

-The module will be taught over two semesters, with a combination of lectures and tutorials.
+The module will be taught in one semester, with a combination of lectures and practicals.
 Lecture portion of teaching time will cover the fundamentals of GIS, spatial analysis, and cartography, as well as core concepts and topics in urban geography.
 Practicals offer a hands-on opportunity for students to apply the lecture material, working with real data in a GIS environment.

 - Urban Systems and settlement patterns